Fire-Wise Gardening 101: Protecting Your Home and Garden in Santa Cruz County

 • Space shrubs apart (at least twice their height in distance)

-• Remove lower branches from trees (limb up to 6-10 feet)
+• Remove lower branches from trees (limb up to 6-10 feet, or one-third of tree height for smaller trees)

 • Keep grass mowed to 4 inches maximum